-Be fully aware of the course requirements and familiar with the assessment criteria: it is quite an obvious recommendation, but it is vital that all teachers are familiar with the course and its objectives and assessment criteria.
-As already stated, teachers must ensure that their students are appropriately prepared for the demands of the course.
+Teachers must ensure that their students are appropriately prepared for the demands of the course.
 Consulting all the materials available on the Online Curriculum Centre (OCC), attending DP visual arts teacher training workshops (both face-to-face and online) and participating in the OCC visual arts forum are all ways for teachers to keep updated.
 This recommendation is particularly important as May 2016 will be the first examination session for the new visual arts course.
-All teachers are advised to refer to the Visual arts guide - First assessment 2016 (March 2014).
+All teachers are advised to refer to and teach from the new Visual arts guide - First examinations 2016 (March 2014).